QTM 385 - Experimental Methods

 • Endogenous variable: Actual contact (yes/no)

-• Rationale: Random assignment predicts contact, but is uncorrelated with other reasons for turnout (no direct effect on turnout except through treatment)
+• Random assignment predicts contact, but is uncorrelated with other reasons for turnout (no direct effect on turnout except through treatment)

 • Allows for causal estimation of treatment effect accounting for non-compliance (non-contact)